gogameguru/glift-go-game/readme.txt

 == Upgrade Notice ==

-= 0.3.1 =
+= 0.3.3 =
-Glift now supports [sgf] shortcodes (e.g. to upgrade from the EidoGo plugin), tooltips and very basic default settings.
-More coming soon.
+Glift now displays coordinates by default and has options for disabling zoom for mobile browsers.